joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 This is his response to his lost and forsaken children:

->Ephesians 2:4-5 (CSB) But God, who is rich in mercy, because of his great love that he had for us, 5 made us alive with Christ even though we were dead in trespasses.
+>Ephesians 2:4-5 (CSB) But God, who is rich in mercy, because of his great love that he had for us,made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!

 You are not going to think right and love right on your own.
 If you sit and think I don't need God to do those things, then I have no good news for you.
 But if you know you are desperate and need to be rescued from the world and this life, call to Jesus.